Scotland has over a thousand castles, so how do you choose which ones to visit?

-Inverness is the largest city in the Scottish Highlands and therefore a great place to base yourself if you are wanting to explore Scotland’s castles in the Highlands and Northern Scotland.
+Inverness is the largest city in the Scottish Highlands, known as the Gateway to the Highlands.
+Therefore, Inverness is a great place to base yourself if you want to explore Scotland’s castles in the Highlands and Northern Scotland.

 - Urquhart Castle (18 miles/28.5 km — 30 mins from Inverness )